-You can also prevent cellulite by maintaining a healthy weight and regular physical activity, though Centeno addresses the undeniable role of genetics.
-“Maintaining normal weight through diet and exercise are the best ways to reduce your risk of forming cellulite or it worsening, but these practices cannot completely overcome a genetic predisposition.
+You can also prevent cellulite by maintaining regular physical activity, though Centeno addresses the undeniable role of genetics.
+“Maintaining a healthy lifestyle is the best way to reduce your risk of forming cellulite or it worsening, but these practices cannot completely overcome a genetic predisposition.
 There is a genetic and anatomic predisposition to getting cellulite which can occur even if your diet and exercise religiously,” he says.

 Still, building muscle mass and tone can help reduce the look of cellulite because unlike fat, muscle is smooth and firm (compared to lumpy fat) thus making skin look taut.

 Cellulite is also less visible on darker skin, so a spray tan or self-tanner will help reduce the look of dimples while you're working on your food and fitness.

 Eating well and building fat-burning muscle is simply the best weapon for preventing cellulite from a non-invasive lifestyle standpoint.
-Cosmetically, Centeno says laser treatments provide the best and most long-lasting improvement at this time, with about 40-50% improvement.
-“No one gets a 100% improvement.
+Cosmetically, Centeno says laser treatments provide the best and most long-lasting improvement at this time, with about 40-50 percent improvement.
+“No one gets a 100 percent improvement.
 Radiofrequency devices are continuously being refined to improve the effectiveness of the treatments without downtime.
 We still don't have a silver bullet.”